Bass player with a "song-first" mentality.

 Q: Analog or digital and why?

-A: I've had the benefit to work with both, and they both have their advantages.
+A: I've had the benefit of working with both, and they both have their advantages.

 Q: Can you share one music production tip?